SJaynesh/CORE-FLUTTER-Question-Bank/README.md

 <br>

 > 1. What is List ?
 Explain with example.
-> 2. Explain list built in method with example.
+> 2. Explain List built in method with example.
-> 3. Explain list types ?
+> 3. Explain List types ?
-> 4. Explain Growable list with example.
+> 4. Explain Growable List with example.
 > 5. What is fixed length List?
 How to create it?
 Give practical example.
-> 6. How to create fixed length list with example.
+> 6. How to create fixed length List with example.
 > 7. List out the List constructors with examples.
 > 8. Explain Generics in dart and how to assign generics in list ?
 > 9. Explain list.generate() and how to create fixed length list ?
 > 10. Explain list.unmodifiable() with example ?
 > 11. Explain list.empty() with example ?
+> 12. Explain list.filled() with example ?
+> 13. Explain list.from() with example
-> 12. Explain list CRUD operation in dart.
+> 14. Explain list CRUD operation in dart.
-> 13. Differentiate the forEach and map methods with syntax and example.
+> 15. Differentiate the forEach and map methods with syntax and example.
-> 14. What is Set ?
+> 16. What is Set ?
 Explain with example.
-> 15. Diffrent between List and Set.
+> 17. Diffrent between List and Set.
-> 16. What is Map ?
+> 18. What is Map ?
 Explain with example.
-> 17. How to create list of map in dart ?
+> 19. How to create list of map in dart ?
-> 18. How to create a unique list from duplicate elements.
+> 20. How to create a unique list from duplicate elements.

 <br><br>